radiolise/radiolise-home/README.md

 Use of the software is especially recommended on energy efficient single board computers, such as the Raspberry Pi.

+Copyright © 2016 celsiuswr

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

 ## Changelog
 ### Version 16.12.0 (this version)
 * radio·li·se was released!